worktrial-rohit-mehta/tpm/README.md

 Accepted scenarios also ship `validation.json` and `closure_report.json` alongside the runtime bundle.
 Both files include the scenario bundle digest and compiled coverage digest, and the loader freshness-checks them at runtime.
-If the scenario, authored coverage, or frozen grading specs change without regenerating those reports, the runtime marks them `stale` instead of silently treating them as authoritative.
+If the scenario, authored coverage, or runtime-fingerprinted spec artifacts change without regenerating those reports, the runtime marks them `stale` instead of silently treating them as authoritative.

+For current command-derived example outcomes and a reviewer audit path, see `docs/grading.md`.

 ## Repository Layout